cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

-As with the SOAP request message, the :code:`<message_id>` element is the :literal:`message identifier` assigned by Hermes 2 in the sending party.
+As with the SOAP request message, the ``<message_id>`` element is the ``message identifier`` assigned by Hermes 2 in the sending party.
 The sending application can use it for later reference and status tracking with the status web service.

 ebMS 2.0 receiver list web service
 ----------------------------------